Eeritvan/gamestore/README.md

 - Users can:
    - Login, logout and register
    - Browse games, add games to their wishlist, and add games to their cart
-   - search for games by name or categories
+   - Search for games by name or categories
    - Add balance to their account (does not include real payment system)
    - View their game libraries, cart and wishlist
    - Review games
    - Visit other users profiles (if set public)
-   - view their history
+   - View their history
-   - delete their account
+   - Delete their account
 - Other features:
    - User roles include:
       - User: Normal user